jorgermurillo/SHARDS-C/README.md

 ```
 	make static
 ```
-The appropiate library file (libSHARDS.so or libSHARDS.a) will reside in the lib directory.
+The appropiate library file (libSHARDS.so or libSHARDS.a) will reside in the lib/ directory.
 Afterwards you can either copy the library file and the SHARDS.h to the standard path:

 ```
 	sudo cp lib/libSHARDS.* /usr/local/lib